ovicus/sqlcache/README.md

 1. Custom cache table name supported.
 2. Add Flush method to remove expired entries.

+Whilst the Flush method is provided, a better approach to remove expired entries is using a SQL Job.

 To use this library add a reference through Nuget: https://www.nuget.org/packages/Ovicus.Caching